 In 1998, Zimmer published his first book, At the Water’s Edge: Fish with Fingers, Whales with Legs, and How Life Came Ashore and Then Went Back to Sea.
-Since then, Zimmer has written a dozen more books, for which he has won fellowships from the John Simon Guggenheim Memorial Foundation and the Alfred P. Sloan Foundation.
+Since then, Zimmer has written thirteen more books, for which he has won fellowships from the John Simon Guggenheim Memorial Foundation and the Alfred P. Sloan Foundation.

 Among his other books, Zimmer is the author of Soul Made Flesh, a history of neuroscience.
-It was named one of the top 100 books of the year by The New York Times Book Review, and dubbed a “tour-de-force” by The Sunday Telegraph.
+It was also named a Notable Book of the Year by The New York Times Book Review, and dubbed a “tour-de-force” by The Sunday Telegraph.
 His book Evolution: The Triumph of an Idea was called “as fine a book as one will find on the subject” by Scientific American.
 The Los Angeles Times called Parasite Rex “a book capable of changing how we see the world.”
-Microcosm: E. coli and the New Science of Life, was hailed by The Boston Globe as “superb…quietly revolutionary.”
+Microcosm: E. coli and the New Science of Life, was hailed Anthony Doerr in The Boston Globe as “superb…quietly revolutionary.”
 It was a finalist for the Los Angeles Times Science Book Prize.
 Science Ink: Tattoos of the Science Obsessed was featured in The Wall Street Journal, The New York Times, The Guardian, Der Spiegel, and The Huffington Post.

 In 2021, the University of Chicago Press published the third edition of his book, A Planet of Viruses.
 In its review of the book, the Washington Post declared “science writer Carl Zimmer accomplishes in a mere 100 pages what other authors struggle to do in 500: He reshapes our understanding of the hidden realities at the core of everyday existence.”
 Poland’s Jagiellonian University named A Planet of Viruses 2021’s Smart Book of the Year.